Kara Murat Pasha: First term as Grand Vizier

 At the time of Murat's appointment as Grand Vizier, the sultan was only seven years old and the two Valide sultans (his mother Turhan Hatice and grandmother Kösem), who were acting as regents, were locked in a power struggle.
 While Kösem supported Murat, Turhan Hatice was against him.
 Moreover, the leaders of the Janissaries, Murat's former colleagues, were also against him.
 Feeling that his life was in danger, Murat resigned on 5 August 1650.
 Upon his suggestion, he was succeeded by Melek Ahmed Pasha.

 After his resignation, Murat was appointed as the governor of Budin (modern Budapest, Hungary).
-In 1653, he returned to Istanbul and was appointed Kapudan Pasha (grand admiral) and tasked with transporting reinforcements and ammunition to Crete by sea.
+In 1653, he returned to Constantinople and was appointed Kapudan Pasha (grand admiral) and tasked with transporting reinforcements and ammunition to Crete by sea.
 The Venetian navy was blockading the Dardanelles Strait at the time, but Murat managed to defeat the Venetians and break their blockade in the First Battle of the Dardanelles.